 For patients = 60 yrs with high risk DLBCL Age-Adjusted International Prognostic Index (aaIPI = 2-3), the best results recorded to date derive from the German randomised Mega-CHOEP study.r In this study, 136 patients received R-CHOEP14 x 8, and 139 received R-Mega-CHOEP, with median follow up of 42 months.
 R-CHOEP14 x 8 cycles was associated with an EFS at 3 yrs of 74% and OS at 3 yrs of 85%.
-To date, this is the largest prospective study randomising patients to receive R-CHOEP14, with demonstrated efficacy among high risk DLBCL aa IPI=2-3) DLBCL patients, and illustrates that R-CHOEP14 is a reasonable treatment option in younger patients with high risk DLBCL (either with or without radiation therapy).
+To date, this is the largest prospective study randomising patients to receive R-CHOEP14, with demonstrated efficacy among high risk (aa-IPI = 2-3) DLBCL patients, and illustrates that R-CHOEP14 is a reasonable treatment option in younger patients with high risk DLBCL (either with or without radiation therapy).

 In the Italian FIL study among a similar cohort of DLBCL patients with aaIPI = 2-3, 6 cycles of R-CHOP14 was associated with a PFS of 62.7%r in a matched paired analysis with patients from the Mega-CHOEP study, although not statistically significantly different R-CHOP14 was still somewhat inferior compared to 8 cycles of R-CHOEP14 (62.7% vs 73.7% respectively, P=0.1776).

 A retrospective Danish study among high risk DLBCL in patients = 60 years, showed superior PFS for R-CHOEP14 compared to R-CHOP14 with rates of 70% versus 58% at 4 yrs, respectively.r